-The act of providing assistance, funding, goods, equipment (including fixed assets), or services to an MWR program or event by an individual, agency, association, company or corporation, or other entity (sponsor) for a specified (limited) period of time in return for public recognition or advertising promotions.
-AR 215-1 and DODI 1015.10 enclosure 9 provide general policy governing commercial sponsorship.
+The act of providing assistance, funding, goods, equipment (including fixed assets), or services to an MWR program(s) or event(s) by an individual, agency, association, company or corporation, or other entity (sponsor) for a specified (limited) period of time in return for public recognition or opportunities for advertising and other promotions.
+AR 215-1 and DoDI 1015.10, Enclosure 11, Commercial Sponsorship, provide general policy governing commercial sponsorship.